error-27/owolang/README.md

 ## Data
 All data is stored in an infinite memory strip of 8-bit unsigned integers, just like with brainfuck.
 A pointer keeps track of what cell you are currently selecting.
 Some motions may act on cells outside of the currently selected one.

+## Strings
+Strings are created by entering **String Mode**.
+String Mode starts with a timer that determines how long until String Mode ends.
+It counts down every time an instruction is read, and is initially set to the value referenced by the Motion when String Mode starts.
+While in String Mode all Action tokens are taken as a character to add to the string, and are added to the string the same number of times as the number in the cell referenced by the Motion.
+There is only ever one string, and it gets reset when string mode starts.

 ## Tokens
 ### Actions
 | Token | Effect                                  |